theguy16/vokabeln-lernen-programm-python/README.md

-Kleine Scripte zum lernen
+Small scripts to learn

 Installation:
-1. Neuste Version von Python installieren
+1. Download and install latest Python Version.
-2. Programm runterladen und starten
+2. Download script of choice and run it.